Donald Duck: Early development

-The character's first appearance in comic strip format was the 1934 Silly Symphony comic strip sequence based on the short The Wise Little Hen.
-For the next few years, Donald made a few more appearances in Disney-themed strips, and by 1936, he had grown to be one of the main characters in the Silly Symphony strip.
+The character's first appearance in comic strip format was the 1934 Silly Symphony comic strip sequence, based on the short The Wise Little Hen.
+For the next few years, Donald made a few more appearances in Disney-themed strips, and by 1936 he had grown to be one of the main characters in the Silly Symphony strip.
 Ted Osborne was the primary writer of these strips, with Al Taliaferro as his artist.
-Osborne and Taliaferro also introduced several members of Donald's supporting cast, including his nephews, Huey, Dewey, and Louie.
+Osborne and Taliaferro also introduced several members of Donald's supporting cast, including his nephews Huey, Dewey, and Louie.

-In 1937, an Italian publisher named Mondadori created the first Donald Duck story intended specifically for comic books.
+In 1937, the Italian publisher Mondadori created the first Donald Duck story intended specifically for comic books.
 The eighteen-page story, written by Federico Pedrocchi, is the first to feature Donald as an adventurer rather than simply a comedic character.
 Fleetway in England also began publishing comic book stories featuring the duck.

 Developments under Taliaferro

 A daily Donald Duck comic strip drawn by Taliaferro and written by Bob Karp began running in the United States on February 2, 1938; the Sunday strip began the following year.
 Taliaferro and Karp created an even larger cast of characters for Donald's world.
 He got a new St. Bernard named Bolivar, and his family grew to include cousin Gus Goose and grandmother Grandma Duck.
 Donald's new rival girlfriends were Donna and Daisy Duck.
 Taliaferro also gave Donald his very own automobile, a 1934 Belchfire Runabout, in a 1938 story, which is often nicknamed by Donald's "313" car plate in the comic incarnation of Donald's world.